Best for Dual-User System

 LifeFone customers may cancel their service at any time without paying a penalty.
 Those who choose quarterly or annual payment options and have prepaid months at the time of cancellation receive a prorated refund.
 Additionally, if customers are unsatisfied with their system, they may return it within the first 30 days for a full refund.
 The 30 day refund policy applies to all LifeFone systems and all payment plans.

 There are no device, activation, or installation fees for any LifeFone devices.
-Free shipping is included with all plans.
+Free shipping is included with quarterly and annual payment plans, but those who choose month-to-month payment must pay $14.95 for shipping.

 Device Prices and Features

-At-Home provides emergency protection in the home.
-The system includes a base station with a range of 1,300 feet and a 32-hour backup battery to keep the system running in the event of a power outage, and a personal help button that connects users to the emergency monitoring center.
+The At-Home Landline system includes a base station with a range of 1,300 feet and a 32-hour backup battery to keep the system running in the event of a power outage, and a personal help button that connects users to the emergency monitoring center.
 The personal help button may be worn as a pendant or wristband and is completely waterproof so users can wear it in the shower.
 Fall detection is available for an additional $5 a month.
 Users must have a working landline connection in their home; there is no cellular option for the standard At-Home.

 The At-Home device is LifeFone’s least expensive system, costing $29.95 a month with a monthly payment plan.
 The quarterly and annual plans are both slightly less expensive.
 The quarterly plan costs $27.95 a month, and the annual plan saves users the most money per month, at $22.87 a month.